PKUFlyingPig/cs-self-learning/docs/编程入门/Duke-Coursera-Intro-C.en.md

 ## Course Resources

 - Course Website: <https://www.coursera.org/specializations/c-programming>
-- Recordings: refer to course website
+- Recordings: refer to the course website
-- Textbook: refer to course website
+- Textbook: refer to the course website
-- Assignments: refer to course website
+- Assignments: refer to the course website

 ## Personal Resources